BenaroyaResearch/bripipetools/RNASeqProcessing.md

 3. Prepare Globus transfer endpoint
 	+ **Prerequisite**: Globus ID account
 	+ Authenticate at [Globus](https://www.globus.org/app/transfer) with your globusid credentials
-	+ Activate jeddy#srvgridftp01, with your BRI credentials.
+	+ Activate benaroyaresearch#BRIGridFTP, with your BRI credentials.
 Use Advanced setting: 10,000hrs (will get you the 7 day max of authentication)

 4. Upload workflow batch file to Globus Genomics (from step 2)
 	+ Go to the [BRI instance of Globus Genomics](https://benaroyaresearch.globusgenomics.org/)